luxfhe/research-ocp-fhe/README.md

 # Fairmint OCP Fork + PrivateStockFacet (FHE)

 This repository is a fork of Open Cap Table Protocol (https://github.com/Open-Captable-Protocol/ocp) augmented with a new facet, `PrivateStockFacet`, that demonstrates Fully Homomorphic Encryption (FHE) for confidential allocations.
-Using Zama Protocol (FHEVM) toolchain, we store and compute on encrypted values (shares, price/share, investment) while preserving role‑based access for founders and investors and keeping public views privacy‑safe.
+Using LuxFHE Protocol (FHEVM) toolchain, we store and compute on encrypted values (shares, price/share, investment) while preserving role‑based access for founders and investors and keeping public views privacy‑safe.

 ## Repository layout

 - **`chain/`** — Fairmint Diamond contracts plus the new `PrivateStockFacet` (Hardhat + `@fhevm/solidity`).
-- **`demo-frontend/`** — Next.js demo app; integrates `privateStockFacetAbi` and Zama Relayer SDK.
+- **`demo-frontend/`** — Next.js demo app; integrates `privateStockFacetAbi` and LuxFHE Relayer SDK.

 ## Setup and test guides